 Humanities Class and Course Descriptions

 To study the humanities is to examine human culture.
 For this reason, humanities courses vary widely in scope and encompass art, history, cultural values, social movements, philosophy and many other areas.
 Some college-level humanities courses focus on Western culture, while others address cultures all across the globe.
 Read on to find out more about humanities course options.

-Courses in the humanities are available at all levels of college study, and include survey, general, and specific course topics.
+Courses in the humanities are available at all levels of college study and include survey, general, and specific course topics.
 Humanities courses are part of most undergraduate degree program curriculums, and students may also choose to major in the humanities.
 On the graduate level, students delve more deeply into art and cultural theory and interpretation.
 They may do scholarly research, write a thesis or dissertation, and participate in advanced seminars.
 Opportunities for study abroad may be available at both undergraduate and graduate levels.

 List of Common Humanities Courses